-Basic GemStone/S 64 Bit Architecture (page 24)

-the components of the GemStone/S 64 Bit server and clients.
+''' Basic GemStone/S 64 Bit Architecture (page 22) the components of the GemStone/S 64 Bit server and clients. '''

-Starting GemStone and Logging In (page 25)

-the steps of starting a GemStone server and logging in a client an overview on how GemStone manages authentication and authorization how GemStone manages data between multiple users.
+Starting GemStone and Logging In (page 23) the steps of starting a GemStone server and logging in a client

-Authentication and Authorization (page 29)
+Authentication and Authorization (page 27) an overview on how GemStone manages authentication and authorization

-Transactions and commit records (page 30)
+Transactions and commit records (page 28) how GemStone manages data between multiple users.

-Files and Directories (page 31)

-the disk files that the GemStone server requires and creates.
+Files and Directories (page 29) the disk files that the GemStone server requires and creates.

-Options for Configuring (page 33)
+Options for Configuring (page 31)